iconclass/server/src/help/search.md

           {{% aimg 44g34 %}}

-When we tag the caricature by Naudin with this term we do __not__ imply that this brutal murder can be regarded as a legitimate punishment under the law.
+When we tag the caricature by Naudin with this term we do __not__ imply that this brutal murder can be regarded as a legitimate punishment under criminal law.
 It merely means that this drawing will be one of the historical sources that can be __discovered__ by anyone researching the __death penalty__, for example under the French colonial system in Congo.
-Until it is __tagged with metadata__ it will simply be lying on the shelf of a library or be a record in a database - unnoticed.
+But only after it has been __tagged with the appropriate metadata__.
+Otherwise it will simply be lying on the shelf of a library or be a record hidden away in a database.

 {{% aimg deathpenalty %}}

-Once it is tagged with the concept _44G34 death penalty, execution_, it can take its place next to the stoning of the man who [gathered wood on a sabbath](https://test.iconclass.org/71E3162){:target="_read"} (Numbers 15:32-36), the story of Joachim Carpitzo who had his [wife executed in 1623 for her alleged adultery](http://hdl.handle.net/10934/RM0001.COLLECT.144921){:target="_read"}, and the case of [the Scottsboro boys in 1933](https://www.archives.gov/files/publications/prologue/2014/spring/scottsboro.pdf){:target="_read"} - to name but three random examples.
+Once it is tagged with the concept _44G34 death penalty, execution_, it can take its place next to the stoning of the man who [gathered wood on a sabbath](https://test.iconclass.org/71E3162){:target="_read"} (Numbers 15:32-36), the story of Joachim Carpitzo who had his [wife executed in 1623 for her alleged adultery](http://hdl.handle.net/10934/RM0001.COLLECT.144921){:target="_read"}, and the case of [the Scottsboro boys in 1933](https://www.archives.gov/files/publications/prologue/2014/spring/scottsboro.pdf){:target="_read"}.
+Three random examples demonstrating that ideas about law, punishment and the death penalty are always context-sensitive and change over time.

+#### Adding concepts - including offensive ones

+Updating the Iconclass schedules can lead to the replacement of offensive expressions that were once carelessly used.
+However, _improving_ the system does not always lead to the _removal_ of offensive concepts.
+On the contrary.
+The description of discriminatory imagery can necessitate the expansion of Iconclass with offensive concepts that were hitherto missing.
+Adding such concepts can be morally difficult and technically very easy at the same time.
+A particularly topical instance of this paradoxical situation is provided by a disturbing example of anti-semitic imagery.

+{{% aimg 12A9 %}}

+Iconclass already has a section for the imagery of anti-semitism.
+It contains, for example, a few concepts about the dress regulations to which Jewish people were usually submitted.
+It is there that we find the medieval pointed [Jew-hat](https://test.iconclass.org/12A9322){:target="_read"}, shown on the left, in an early 13th century miniature from an English psalter.

+The woodcut from a _Blockbuch_ and the relief found on the church of Wittenberg are two examples of virulently anti-semitic imagery, known as a _Judensau_: a sow suckling some Jews, with a rabbi "looking at the Talmud under her tail" (in the words of Martin Luther).
+Given the fact that this imagery is still in place in a substantial number of German churches and that many prints and pamphlets of this theme have survived - and that the public display of the sculptures is a fiercely debated topic - it would be useful to add the concept to Iconclass.
+Tagging the images with a standardized term would facilitate their discovery when researchers need them.
+It would be very simple - technically - to add it as a new narrower term of this concept:

+          {{% aimg 12A91 %}}

+The concept could be added as __12A914 · Judensau, a sow suckling Jews ~ anti-semitic insinuations__.

+How would this addition then be effectuated?

+First of all, you should know that all changes to the content of the Iconclass system start at [GitHub](https://github.com/iconclass){:target="_read"}, the open access repository where the Iconclass datafiles are stored and can be downloaded from.

+          {{% aimg github %}}

+With a few clicks users could download a copy of the datafile named __txt_en_0_1.txt__ to their own computer, and then edit the file, adding the line __12A914 · Judensau, a sow suckling Jews ~ anti-semitic insinuations__, as shown in the example here:

+          {{% aimg 12A914 %}}

+To make sure the concept will eventually be recognized by the browser software, the notation must also be registered in the central "_notation registry file_", called - unsurprisingly - __notations.txt__.
+This you can also download to your own computer.
+In the central notation registry, the new notation __12A914__ needs to be entered twice.
+First it must be registered as a "_child_"  concept of __12A91__, as shown below.
+__N__ stands for __Notation__, __C__ stands for __Child__.

+          {{% aimg notation12A914 %}}

+A basic record needs to be added for the notation too, so it takes it place after __12A913__, the notation that stands for [__desecration of relics ~ anti-semitic insinuations__](https://test.iconclass.org/12A913){:target="_read"}.

+          {{% aimg insert_12A914 %}}

+__K__ stands for __Key__, which here means that the Key [__(+0) variant__](https://test.iconclass.org/12(%2B0)){:target="_read"} is activated for the new notation too.

+Having edited your own copy of the Iconclass file on your own computer, the file with the new concept is ready to be uploaded to the central repository on the GitHub platform, where your suggestion can be evaluated and discussed by others before being imported into the browser.

+Is editing the Iconclass datafiles really _that_ simple?

+Technically?
+Yes.
+Editorially, it is more complicated, as it needs to be established that the concept is actually an enrichment of the existing vocabulary and not, for instance, a duplication of a concept already at some other location in the schedules.
+Also, with this simple procedure _only_ the English version of the system is expanded.
+The concept still needs to be translated for the other versions of Iconclass.